 Can You Scan and Use a Wet Signature Online?

 - Yes, it is possible to scan a wet signature and use that type of signature in online documents.
-ApproveMe makes it easy for users to upload their wet signature and transform it into an electronic signature.
+ApproveMe makes it easy for users to transform their wet signature into an electronic signature.
 We touch on this topic more in our article about whether scanned signatures are valid.

 What Does “No – Wet Signature” Mean?